Convergence of partial sum processes to stable processes with application for aggregation of branching processes: Introduction

-We overcome the above mentioned difficulties by deriving a generalization of Theorem 1 in Bartkiewicz et al. \cite{BarJakMikWin} on weak convergence of partial sums of strongly stationary jointly regularly varying sequences with index in \ $(0, 2)$ \ in the sense that we give some sufficient conditions under which the finite dimensional distributions of the corresponding partial sum processes converge weakly to a non-Gaussian stable law, see Theorem \ref{BJMW1}.
+We overcome the above mentioned difficulties by deriving a generalization of Theorem 1 in Bartkiewicz et al. \cite{BarJakMikWin} on weak convergence of partial sums of strongly stationary jointly regularly varying sequences with index in \ $(0, 2)$ \ in the sense that we give some sufficient conditions under which the finite dimensional distributions of the corresponding partial sum processes converge weakly to those of a non-Gaussian stable process, see Theorem \ref{BJMW1}.
 Our sufficient conditions are the same as those of Theorem 1 in Bartkiewicz et al. \cite{BarJakMikWin} except their (MX) mixing-type condition, which we adjusted for handling finite dimensional distributions.
-The condition (MX) is formulated in terms of characteristic functions of appropriately normalized partial sums, and, in general, it is not easy to check.
-However, Lemma 3 in Bartkiewicz et al. \cite{BarJakMikWin} contains a sufficient condition under which a strongly mixing strongly stationary sequence satisfies condition (MX), further, on page 360 in Bartkiewicz et al. \cite{BarJakMikWin} it is stated that a strongly mixing strongly stationary sequence with geometric rate automatically satisfies condition (MX).
-In our opinion, the proof of Lemma 3 in Bartkiewicz et al. \cite{BarJakMikWin} contains some errors, namely, we suspect that the definition of \ $U_{ji}$ \ is incorrect, and their estimation of \ $|\varphi_q(x) - \varphi_{nm\delta}(x)|$ \ is questionable as well.
-We also remark that Bartkiewicz et al. \cite{BarJakMikWin} wrote that their Lemma 3 yields that a strongly mixing, strongly stationary sequence with geometric rate automatically satisfies condition (MX) without giving any proof.
+More precisely, the conditions (i), (iii), (iv) and (v) of Theorem \ref{BJMW1} coincide with the conditions 1, 3, 4 and 5 of Theorem 1 in Bartkiewicz et al.\ \cite{BarJakMikWin}, respectively.
+Further, the condition (ii) of Theorem \ref{BJMW1} can be considered as a ''finite dimensional'' counterpart of the condition 2 ((MX) condition) of Theorem 1 in Bartkiewicz et al. \cite{BarJakMikWin}.
+Note also that condition (ii) of Theorem \ref{BJMW1} in the special case \ $d=1$ \ gives back condition (MX) in Bartkiewicz et al.\ \cite{BarJakMikWin}.
+In what follows, we discuss some sufficient conditions under which the condition (ii) of Theorem \ref{BJMW1} holds, and we also discuss their connections with the existing sufficient conditions for (MX) condition in Bartkiewicz et al.\ \cite{BarJakMikWin}.
+The condition (MX) in Bartkiewicz et al.\ \cite{BarJakMikWin} and condition (ii) in Theorem \ref{BJMW1} are formulated in terms of characteristic functions of appropriately normalized partial sums, and, in general, it is not easy to check them.
+However, Lemma 3 in Bartkiewicz et al.\ \cite{BarJakMikWin} contains a sufficient condition under which a strongly mixing, strongly stationary sequence satisfies condition (MX), further, on page 360 in Bartkiewicz et al. \cite{BarJakMikWin} it is stated that a strongly mixing, strongly stationary sequence with geometric rate automatically satisfies condition (MX).
+Unfortunately, we can not fully understand the proof of Lemma 3 in Bartkiewicz et al. \cite{BarJakMikWin}, namely, we do not understand why the given definition of \ $U_{ji}$ \ is appropriate, and we do not understand why the inequality \ $\EE\big(\big \vert \frac{x}{a_n}\sum_{j=1}^{k_n} U_{\delta j}\vert \wedge 2\big) \leq \EE\big( \frac{x\delta n}{m a_n}\vert X_1\vert \wedge 2\big)$ \ holds at the second step of the estimation of \ $|\varphi_q(x) - \varphi_{nm\delta}(x)|$. \ We also remark that Bartkiewicz et al. \cite{BarJakMikWin} wrote that their Lemma 3 yields that a strongly mixing, strongly stationary sequence with geometric rate automatically satisfies condition (MX) without giving any proof.
 Because of these reasons, we decided to formulate a corresponding lemma in an extended form with a detailed proof, see Lemma \ref{Lemma3}.
-Further, Lemma 2 in Bartkiewicz et al. \cite{BarJakMikWin} gives several sufficient conditions under which the anti-clustering condition (AC) in Theorem 1 in Bartkiewicz et al. \cite{BarJakMikWin} holds.
-However, we feel that the proof of Lemma 2 in Bartkiewicz et al. \cite{BarJakMikWin} contains some gaps, for example, we do not know how one can verify the estimates in lines 4-5 and 9 on page 352 in Bartkiewicz et al. \cite{BarJakMikWin}.
-Due to this, we decided to use another anti-clustering type condition presented in Lemma \ref{Lemma2}, suggested by Thomas Mikosch.
+Next, we discuss some sufficient conditions under which the condition (iii) of Theorem \ref{BJMW1} (which coincides with the (AC) condition in Bartkiewicz et al.\ \cite{BarJakMikWin}) holds.
+Lemma 2 in Bartkiewicz et al. \cite{BarJakMikWin} gives several sufficient conditions under which the above mentioned (AC) condition holds.
+However, we feel that the proof of Lemma 2 in Bartkiewicz et al.\ \cite{BarJakMikWin} contains some gaps, for example, we do not know how one can verify the estimates in lines 4-5 and 9 on page 352 in Bartkiewicz et al. \cite{BarJakMikWin}.
+Due to this, for the applicability of Theorem \ref{BJMW1}, we decided to use another anti-clustering type condition \eqref{3.9} presented in Lemma \ref{Lemma2}, suggested by Thomas Mikosch.
+Roughly speaking, the advantage of condition \eqref{3.9} compared to the (AC) condition in Bartkiewicz et al.\ \cite{BarJakMikWin} is that it involves only \ $Y_k$, $k\in\{0,1,\ldots\}$, \ instead of the partial sums $Y_1+\cdots+Y_n$, $n\in\{1,2,\ldots\}$, of a strongly stationary sequence \ $(Y_k)_{k\in\{0,1,\ldots\}}$, \ and hence it is easier to check in applications.